AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39163-shipping-methods-not-available-when-a-new-user-is-registered.md

 ---
-description: The MDVA-39163 patch solves the issue where the shipping methods are not available when a new user is registered and products in the cart are from the guest session.
-This patch is available when the Quality Patches Tool (QPT) 1.1.9 is installed.
-The patch ID is MDVA-39163.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-39163: Shipping methods not available to newly registered users with products from guest session"
 labels: QPT patches,Quality Patches Tool,MQP,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,shipping methods,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,QPT 1.1.9
-title: 'MDVA-39163: Shipping methods not available to newly registered users with products from guest session'
 ---

-# MDVA-39163: Shipping methods not available to newly registered users with products from guest session

 The MDVA-39163 patch solves the issue where the shipping methods are not available when a new user is registered and products in the cart are from the guest session.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-39163.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.